codyorr4-roblox/SlimContainer/README.md

 # SlimContainer
-A luau module used to handle GUI Containers for inventory, shop and and any other list/grid based interfaces.
+A luau module used to handle GUI Container input for inventories, shops and any other list/grid based interfaces.

+**EXAMPLE

+[code]
+sfd
+[/code]